-If you are expecting a small village surrounded by misty mountains, Kalipokhri (or Kalpokhri) won’t disappoint you.
+If you are expecting a small village surrounded by misty mountains, Kalipokhri (or Kalpokhri) in Singalila National Park won’t disappoint you.
 The village lies just 7 Km away on the trek route to Sandakphu.
-Here you can halt and take rest for a night after a long trek of 13 Km from Tumling that can be hectic, especially for beginners.
+Here you can halt and take a rest for a night after a long trek of 13 Km from Tumling which can be hectic, especially for beginners.

 As the name implies, the word “Kalipokhri” is formed with two separate words- “Kali” and “Pokhri”.
 In the Nepali language, Kali means black and Pokhri means a small pond.
 The village is situated based on that pond and the villagers worship it.